amkilar/GERONIMO/README.md

 > - extract_genomic_region-length:  <number> (here you can determine how long the upstream genomic region should be extracted; tested for 200)
 > - models: ["<NAME>", "<NAME>"] (here specify the names of models that should be used to perform analysis)
 >
->   *Here you can also insert the name of the covariance model you want to build with Geronimo - just be sure you placed `<NAME>.stk` file in `GERONIMO/models_to_build` before starting analysis*
+>   *Here you can also insert the name of the covariance model you want to build with GERONIMO - just be sure you placed `<NAME>.stk` file in `GERONIMO/models_to_build` before starting analysis*
 > - CPU_for_model_building: <number> (specify the number of available CPUs devoted to the process of building model (cannot exceed the CPU number allowed to snakemake with `--cores`)
 >
 >   *You might ignore this parameter when you do not need to create a new covariance model*